JimKnopfIoT/bash-customization/README.md

 Add this at the beginning of your .bashrc file or /etc/bashrc for global use.
 I found the battery code on a pine64 forum but it had some issues.
 I fixed it for my best use case.

+Btw. since Sailfish OS 4.x update replaces /bin/bash with a symlink to /usr/bin/busybox, you have to install gnu-bash to use .bashrc.

 <img src="img1.jpg" width="500" align="center">